gerauber/bdt_tutorial/readme.md

 ## General comments

-`bdt_tutorial` is a a set of scripts and notebooks to familiarise you with all aspects related to Boosted Decision Trees (BDTs).
+After helping master's students to familiarize themselves with all aspects related to Boosted Decision Trees (BDTs), I thought it would actually be more useful to make a github project accessible to everyone.
+And this is what the scripts and notebooks contained in `bdt_tutorial` are all about.
 BDTs are multivariate analysis techniques utilizing machine learning algorithms.
 They are employed to identify patterns and use this knowledge to predict outcomes for comparable, but unknown datasets.

 Setup a python env with the required packages:
 ```